AllenInstitute/render-python-apps/README.md

 includes a template module example to work from

 ## json_module
-a subpackage related to providing a unified interface for setting parameters from a json file, or the command line, or via passing a dictionary to a class.
+a subpackage related to providing a unified interface for setting parameters from a json file, or the command line, or via passing a dictionary to a class. this should go in a seperate repo eventually.

 ## obsolete
 modules that were written with deprecated version of render python and would need to be rewritten in the new format